Contour integral solutions of linear differential equations which include a generalization of the Airy integral: Introduction

-The first family includes the Airy integral $\text{Ai}(z)$ and Airy's equation, and the derived properties of the family generalize well-known properties of $\text{Ai}(z)$, which include exponential decay growth in a certain sector, see Theorems~\ref{phi exist}-\ref{phi real}.
-Since the Airy integral is a {\it special function} and Airy's equation has several applications (e.g., theory of diffraction, dispersion of water waves, turning point problem; see \cite{JJ}, \cite{SH}), this paper may be of interest in the areas of special functions and applied mathematics.
+The first family includes the Airy integral $\text{Ai}(z)$ and Airy's equation, and possesses properties that generalize known properties of $\text{Ai}(z)$, which include exponential decay growth in a certain sector, see Theorems~\ref{phi exist}-\ref{phi real} below.
+Since the Airy integral is a {\it special function} in mathematical physics that has several applications, this paper may be of interest in the areas of applied mathematics and special functions.

-The second family includes a known example and is connected to another known example.
-The derived properties of the second family include particular features of a subclass of the family and a separate analysis of three pairwise linearly independent contour integral solutions of the equation $f^{(4)} - zf^{'''} - f = 0$ which are related by a specific identity, see Theorems~\ref{psi exist}-\ref{H and U}.
+The second family also includes a known example.
+The properties of the second family include interesting features of a subclass of the family and a separate analysis of three pairwise linearly independent contour integral solutions of the equation $f^{(4)} - zf^{'''} - f = 0$ which are related by a specific identity, see Theorems~\ref{psi exist}-\ref{H and U} below.

-Although there seem to be relatively few investigations involving contour integral solutions of differential equations in recent years, there are worthwhile questions to consider on this classical topic.
-It is hoped that this paper and possible future studies on contour integral solutions can be used for the above purposes (a)-(d).
+There are worthwhile questions to consider regarding contour integral solutions of equations of the form \eqref{lde} (including for the two families in this paper), which could lead to the creation of new special functions and new results in applied mathematics.
+We hope this paper and future studies on contour integral solutions will be used toward these goals and for the above purposes (a), (b), (c).

 The two families are discussed in Sections~\ref{phi family}-\ref{phi properties} and Sections~\ref{psi family}-\ref{specific example}, respectively.
 The next section contains some known examples.